Review: The Base Camp Zoom Cycling Bike Helmet – Future Cool or Spaceballs Geek?

 There have been times in bright sunlight when I’ve wished the visor had a darker tint, but then it might be too dark at other times, so they probably made a good compromise in the tint darkness.

 A benefit that I didn’t think about is that it really shields the wind from your eyes, which helps them not to dry out, if that is ever a problem for you.
+The downside of that, however, is it blocks cool wind from your head and makes you sweat more in hot weather.

 Ok, now lets address the elephant in the room.
 This helmet has a very distinctive look.
 Some will think it has a cool “dystopian futuristic cop” look to it, while others will think “Spaceballs”.
 Either way, you’ll get some glares from people when you use this helmet, for better or worse.
+Personally, I love the “Robocop” look!

 What do you think of this helmet?
 Please leave a question or comment below! – Brian